Teachings and philosophy of Swami Vivekananda: Ramakrishna

 The Personal and Impersonal are the same thing, like milk and its whiteness, the diamond and its lustre, the snake and its wriggling motion.
 It is impossible to conceive of the one without the other.
 The Divine Mother and Brahman are one.

 Nevertheless, Vivekananda was more influenced by the Brahmo Samaj's and its new ideas, than by Ramakrishna.

 Advaita Vedanta

 Adhikārivāda in Hinduism, claimed special rights and privileges with regard to the right to universal knowledge of the Upanishads.
 Vivekananda rejected Adhikārivāda which, in his view, was the outcome of pure selfishness and ignored both the infinite possibilities of the human soul and the fact that all men are capable of receiving knowledge if it is imparted in their own respective languages.
 He claimed, there is no reason for access to the universal knowledge of the Upanishads to be restricted on the basis of caste or religion.
+It was his principal aim to translate the ideals of Vedanta into everyone's life.